My sisters know exactly where this is coming from.

 Instructions

-- When dough cycle is finished, remove from bread machine.
-Divide into 8 pieces to make medium-sized pretzels, or tear off and roll small pieces into balls for pretzel bites.
+- Punch dough down and divide into 8 pieces to make medium-sized pretzels, or tear off and roll small pieces into balls for pretzel bites.
+Roll dough pieces into a long rope and twist to form a pretzel shape (see photos for assistance).

 - In a large pot, bring water and baking soda to a boil.
 Boil pretzels and pretzel bites for 15-30 seconds and remove with a slotted spoon onto paper towel.

-- Place onto greased baking sheets and bake for 8-12 minutes until golden brown.
+- Place onto greased baking sheets and bake for 10-16 minutes until golden brown (spray with a bit of oil spray if not browning on top).

 - Brush with melted butter and sprinkle with salt.
-Serve warm with caramel or other sauce, or enjoy plain!
+Serve warm with caramel sauce, mustard or other sauces, or enjoy plain!

 Notes